Natifishman/Valentines-Site/README.md

 Tech Specs
 Built With: Pure HTML, CSS, and a sprinkle of JavaScript magic ✨
-Design: Simple, clean, and super cute! 💕
+Design: Simple, clean.
 To Sara 💖
-This website is just a small token of affection, designed to make you laugh and feel cherished every time you visit.
-Remember, you are loved more than words can say!

-Enjoy the website, Sara! 😊
+Enjoy the website!

-With lots of love,
-Natanel 🌹

-Feel free to reach out if you have any questions or just want to share a smile.
+Feel free to reach out if you have any questions or want to share a smile.

 P.S.
 Have fun trying to catch that "No" button! 🎉